-- The package of measures for start-ups announced by the Federal Government on 1 April 2020 is to include the following elements: - Public venture capital investors at the fund of funds and fund level are to be provided with additional public funds in the short term, which can be used in co-investment with private investors for financing rounds for start-ups. - The fund of funds investors KfW Capital and European Investment Fund (EIF) are to be enabled to take over shares from defaulting fund investors with additional public funds. - For young start-ups without venture capitalists among their shareholders and small and medium-sized enterprises, financing with venture capital and forms of financing that replace equity is to be made easier. - Further information is not yet available.
+- The package of measures for start-ups announced by the Federal Government on 1 April 2020 is to include the following elements: - Public venture capital investors at the fund of funds and fund level are to be provided with additional public funds in the short term, which can be used in co-investment with private investors for financing rounds for start-ups. - The fund of funds investors KfW Capital and European Investment Fund (EIF) are to be enabled to take over shares from defaulting fund investors with additional public funds. - For young start-ups without venture capitalists among their shareholders and small and medium-sized enterprises, financing with venture capital and forms of financing that replace equity is to be made easier. - The details are currently still being worked out (see joint press release of the BMF and BMWi of 30 April 2020).